domwakeling/lsersa-gatsby/README.md

 This data is used (a) to populate the `sponsors` page, (b) to populate the sponsors carousel that sits alongside "hero" images, and (c) to populate the sponsors images at the bottom of the homepage.

-For the 2023 season there are seven sponsors and having seven logos in one row (reducing to four logos per row on smaller devices) appears to work well; this is determined by the styling of the `.sponsor-logo-grid` element **in the `_homepage.scss` file** (change the `grid-template-columns: repeat(7, 1fr);` value).
+As the number of sponsors changes, the styling of the sponsor logos at the bottom of the homepage may need updating; at the time of writing it is set up for eight logos in one row (reducing to four logos per row on devices with screen width less than 900px).
+This is determined by the styling of the `.sponsor-logo-grid` element **in the `_homepage.scss` file** (change the `grid-template-columns: repeat(8, 1fr);` value).

 As new sponsors are added (and old removed), the following changes are required:
 * change the content of the `sponsors.yaml` file (deleting and adding as appropriate)
-* for new sponsors, a logo is required - this should sit in the `src/images/sponsors` folder; have a transparent background (`png` recommended); be in a 4:3 ratio, ideally 400x300
+* for new sponsors, a logo is required - this should be saved in the `src/images/sponsors` folder; have a transparent background (`png` recommended); be in a 4:3 ratio, ideally 400x300
+* add the logo to the 'sponsor banners' in `static/images` (there are two, one post-fixed `_1200` which should be 1200px wide, and the other without a post-fix which should be 800px wide; height "doesn't matter")
 * if the number of sponsors changes, change the `grid-template-columns` value in `src/style/_homepage.scss` (for `.sponsor-grid-logo`)